 Which banks does Xero Pay with Wise support?

 Xero Pay with Wise will work with any UK bank account that has the ability to make a bank transfer.
-The solution only supports local UK payments.

 No, foreign currency bills aren’t supported.
 You will only be able to make payments for bills within the UK using GBP.